Protect Your Child’s Best Interests And Your Parenting Time

 You may be a parent heading for divorce, or you may not be married to your child’s other parent and anticipate a separation.
 Illinois’ laws about parents’ responsibilities apply whether parents are married to each other or not.
 Like the vast majority of parents, you no doubt want to preserve your right to maintain a nurturing relationship with your child, regardless of a divorce or separation.

-First Response Family Law, is committed to helping you push for a child custody agreement that will do just that.
+First Response Family Law is committed to helping you push for a child custody and parenting time agreement that will do just that.

 Whatever your concerns, our family law firm will help you pursue a parenting plan that takes your family’s unique circumstances into account.
 We will represent you in your child custody dispute for your family’s sake.

 Key Principles And Legal Guidelines For Parenting Time